Morphl-AI/MorphL-Community-Edition/pipelines/publishers_churning_users/training/model_generator/README.md

-# Model Generator for Predicting Churned Users for Publishers
+# Model Generator for Predicting Churning Users for Publishers

 ## Purpose